Emergence of Collective Behaviors from Local Voronoi Topological Perception: The VTP Model

-The effect of scaling by $\varphi_i$ is that agents with relatively few neighbors will be less strongly affected by this alignment interaction.
-Conversely, without $\varphi_i$, the alignment component of $i$ would be crippled whenever $i$ has many neighbors moving in the opposite direction.
-Overall, introducing $\varphi_i$ mimics in outcome the improvement of \emph{relative distance} brought by \cite{Motsch2011} over \cite{Cucker2007a}.
+The coefficient $\phi_i$ is simply \( \phi_i(X) = n_i/6. \) To motivate this definition, we note that in any Voronoi diagram (in the torus, sphere, plane, or planar region), a typical cell has at most six neighboring cells (c.f.~Appendix).
+So $\phi_i$ captures how ``surrounded'' $\vec x_i$ is in the Voronoi topology.
+The effect of scaling the weighted average by $\phi_i$ is that agents with relatively few neighbors will be less strongly affected by this alignment interaction.
+Conversely, without $\phi_i$, the alignment component of $i$ would be crippled whenever $i$ has many neighbors moving in the opposite direction.
+Overall, introducing $\phi_i$ mimics in outcome the improvement of \emph{relative distance} brought by \cite{Motsch2011} over \cite{Cucker2007a}.

-Noticing that alignment at time $t$ depends on $\DT(X(t))$, one may point out that since the previous time step $t-1$, the communication topology ${j\sim i}$ may have changed.
-In particular, the $\DT(X(t))$-neighborhood of $x_i(t)$ may include an agent who did not neighbor agent $i$ at $t-1$ (and was therefore invisible to them at the time); yet, according to (\ref{eq:align}), agent $i$ is expected to have orientation information about that agent.
-We argue however that this seemingly cognitively expensive assumption on our population does not in fact require agents to have any memory at all; the only assumption made is that every agent is able to infer the orientation of their neighbors from their current body geometry in a trivial amount of time, e.g. by looking at their noses, tails, etc. Concretely, at time $t$, agent $x_i(t)$ looks at all $j\sim i$ in $\DT(X(t))$ and gauges their orientation $\{\hat{u}_j\}_{j\sim i}$ based on body geometry alone but does not need to infer any speed information $\{||u_j||\}_{j\sim i}$.
-Should the latter be the case, then agents would indeed need memory of their neighbors' positions $\{x_j(t-1)\}$ at earlier time.
-Thus, under our simple assumption on body geometry assessment, using unit length orientations as opposed to velocity vectors in (\ref{eq:align}) indeed makes our model cognitively cheap and memoryless.\\
+Noticing that alignment at time $t$ depends on the neighbors at time $t-1$, one may point out that since the previous time step $t-1$, the neighbors ${j\sim i}$ may have changed.
+In particular, the neighbors of $\vec x_i(t)$ may include an agent $j$ who did not neighbor agent $i$ at $t-1$ (and was therefore invisible to them at the time); yet, according to (\ref{eq:align}), agent $i$ is expected to have orientation information about that agent.
+We argue however that under reasonable assumptions, this does not in fact require agents to have any memory at all; the only assumption made is that every agent is able to infer the orientation of their neighbors from their current body geometry in an insignificant amount of time, e.g.\ by looking at their noses, tails, etc. Concretely, at time $t$, agent $\vec x_i(t)$ looks at all neighbors $j\sim i$ and gauges their orientations $\hat{\vec u}_j$ based on body geometry alone but does not need to infer any speed information $\lVert \mathbf{u}_j\rVert$.
+Should the latter be the case, then agents would indeed need memory of their neighbors' positions $\vec x_j(t-1)$ at an earlier time.
+Thus, under our simple assumption on body geometry assessment, using unit length orientations as opposed to displacement vectors in \eqref{eq:align} indeed makes our model ``speed memoryless'', depending only on orientation features.